ihusemann/wedding/README.md

 # Wedding Website

-A lovingly handcrafted website for our wedding — because when you're a software engineer, nothing says "I love you" like spending weekends building an RSVP form instead of just using The Knot.
+A lovingly handcrafted (WIP) website for our wedding – because when you're a software engineer, nothing says "I love you" like spending weekends building an RSVP form instead of just using The Knot.

+Take a look at [isaacandlaura.com](isaacandlaura.com).

 ## Tech Stack